rav3-S/nlp-project/README.md

 # nlp-project
-End 2 End NLP Project with Python
+End 2 End NLP Project with Python and Streamlit